jjvanzon/Circular-Language-Spec/spec/inheritance/specialization.md

 The problem with this technique however, is that the call to the base command immediately detours to the derived command again, causing an infinite loop.

-However, extending system commands by *shadowing* does work.
+However, extending system commands by *shadowing* might work.

 #### System Command Overriding By Extension